 Beginning in 1975

-From its modest beginnings in 1975 of just eight exam rooms to its modern grandeur of more than 70 exams rooms, The Family Health Centers of Georgia, Inc. has been providing world-class healthcare services, coupled with compassionate and courteous customer service, to the metropolitan Atlanta area for more than three decades.
-While the Main Center's address has remained the same at 868 York Avenue, the organization has now gone through two official name changes, starting out as the University Center - Community Health Plans, Inc. from 1975 through 1992 then changing to West End Medical Centers, Inc. from 1992 to July 2013.
-Expanding from its humble 12,000 square-foot facility, the beautifully updated main center now boasts a 41,000 square-foot state-of-the-art healthcare center with 41 exam rooms, which include dental operatories and a full service pharmacy.
+From its modest beginnings in 1975 of eight exam rooms to its current capacity of more than 70 exams rooms, The Family Health Centers of Georgia, Inc. provides quality healthcare services, coupled with compassionate and courteous customer service, to residents in Atlanta, Georgia and surrounding cities.
+The main center has remained in historic West End Atlanta since 1975.
+The organization has gone through two official name changes: starting out as the University Center - Community Health Plans, Inc. from 1975 through 1992 then changing to West End Medical Centers, Inc. from 1992 to July 2013, and changing again to The Family Health Centers of Georgia in 2013.

 2010 Marks a New Era

-In August of 2010, the highly qualified Dr. Michael W. Brooks, M.D., MBA became President & CEO.
-Dr. Brooks brought with him a wealth of knowledge and experience from his previous positions within the organization including Senior Vice President, Chief Operating Officer and Chief Medical Officer.
-Dr. Brooks' impressive list of prior accomplishments includes successfully negotiating and overseeing the organization's managed care contracts with the state's community management organizations.
-Dr. Brooks managed the organization's information technology initiatives, which included developing and implementing the organization's first IT network.
-Dr. Brooks also oversaw the implementation of the organization's first computerized practice management system and the implementation of electronic health records.
-Dr. Brooks also supervised the organization's Clinical Administration Department, which included all medical and dental staff, all clinical departments, social services, case management, and the health education department.
+In August of 2010, Michael W. Brooks, MD, MBA, became President & CEO.
+Dr. Brooks' wealth of knowledge and experience from his previous positions within the organization paved the way for his new role as CEO.
+His impressive list of prior accomplishments includes successfully negotiating and overseeing the organization's managed care contracts with Georgia's community management organizations, managing the organization's information technology initiatives, which included developing and implementing the organization's first IT network, implementing of the organization's first computerized practice management system, and implementing electronic health records.
+He served as Sr. Vice President, COO, CIO, and CHO.
+As CHO, Dr. Brooks oversaw the organization's Clinical Administration Department, which included all medical and dental staff, along with the social services, case management, and health education departments.